jttoivon/data-analysis-with-python-spring-2019/index.rst

 Every week there are 15 - 20 programming exercises that you must solve and then submit to the TMC system for checking.
-In order to continue with next week's exercises you need to get at least 80% of the points from exercises of the previous week.
+In order to continue with next week's exercises you need to get at least 80% of the **points** from exercises of the previous week.
 Note that from some exercises it is possible to get more than one point.
+These exercises are divided into *parts*, where the parts are shown as Part 1, Part 2, etc. Each part gives one point.
+It is possible to submit, and get points for, an exercise you have completed at least partly.
 The deadlines, shown below, are hard and no exceptions will be made, so finish and submit your solutions early.